NMRExchangeFormat/NEF/specification/Overview.md

     **Supported residue variant codes**:
     Note that each comes in four different versions, 'LL', 'LSN3', 'LEO2', and 'LEO2H'.

-    4. Covalent cross-links
-    Covalent links that are not part of a linear polymer chain are given in the 'covalent_links' loop, which shows which atoms are directly bound.
-    It is not shown which of the atoms from the original template are missing, if desired this information must be inferred.

   * Regarding Section 5.
 Optional: **Distance restraint lists(s)**